ProteinsWebTeam/interpro7-api/README.md

 InterPro7 API runs on [Python3](https://docs.python.org/3/) and uses [Django](https://www.djangoproject.com/) as its web framework, together with the [Django REST framework](http://www.django-rest-framework.org/) to implement the REST API logic.

 Another set of dependencies in the codebase are related to data access.
-Our data storage has 3 sources, a MySQL database for the metadata of all our entities, an elasticsearch instance for the links between them, and redis to cache responses of often used requests.
+Our data storage has 3 sources, a MySQL database for the metadata of all our entities, an elasticsearch instance for the links between them, and, optionally, redis to cache responses of often used requests.
-The python clients used to communicate with th sources are:  mysqlclient, redis and django-redis.
-For elastic search we use regular http transactions, and therefore no client is rquired.
+The python clients used to communicate with the sources are: mysqlclient, redis and django-redis.
+For elastic search we use regular http transactions, and therefore no client is required.

 The specific versions of these dependncies can be found in the file [requirements.txt](https://github.com/ProteinsWebTeam/interpro7-api/blob/master/requirements.txt).
 Other minor dependencies are also included inthe file.